The Benefits of Having Diverse Survey Respondents

 the product so that you can be sure the results will be accurate and relevant.

-• Use a variety of question types to keep the survey respondent’s attention.
+• Use various question types to keep the survey respondent’s attention.

 • Keep questions concise and relevant to the research study.